bytesbyoksana/loan-approval-app/README.md

 1. Open a new terminal window (Terminal 2).

 1. In Terminal 2, run `curl` commands to test the application.
 Note: You don't need to activate `venv` in this terminal.
-The following are the sample commands.
+Enter the following sample commands.
 You can change the values for testing purposes.

    **Pre-Approved Example:**